OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 # oss-bof-repo1

-This project is an experiment to create a collaborative summary of the eResearch NZ 2022 BoF
+This project is an experiment to create a collaborative summary of the eResearch NZ 2022 Birds of a Feather (BoF)
-**OSS Development Dos and Don'ts**
+** Open Source Software Development Dos and Don'ts**

-Using (somewhat simplified) Open Source development methods.
+The goal is to identify rules to become successful in Open Source Software (OSS) development.
+In this BoF session, we will apply (somewhat simplified) OSS development methods.
+This will help us narrow down some common challenges encountered in OSS development.
+At the end of the session, you will have acquired a first hand experience with OSS development, which you will then be able to transfer to a real project.

+Instead of working on software, we will edit a [document](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/blob/main/bof-summary.md) containing a list of questions to answer.
+New questions can be added and existing questions debated.
+This document will be ours, it will summarise the outcome of a group effort, which of course, is what OSS is all about.

 **Attendee prerequisite for active participation:** a GitHub account.

-## BoF Agenda
+## Agenda

 ### 1. Introduction
   - Short introductions
   - Explain the process, demo making a change to address an issue
-  - (Note the experiment in document creation is of secondary importance to the BoF topic)

 ### 2. All
   - Consider what topics are, or may be, of interest to attendees